History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 Ancient history

-The unique location, mild climate, magnificent nature made the Crimean peninsula one of the places where humanity was born.
-It was these features of the climate and nature with rich flora and fauna that attracted the Neanderthals here.
+The unique location, mild climate, and magnificent nature made the Crimean peninsula one of the places where humanity was born.
+It was these features of climate and nature with rich flora and fauna that attracted the Neanderthals here.

 1. Ruins of defensive structures;